 Mittie is an Adjunct Professor of Communication at Calvin University.
 Before moving to West Michigan, she served as a Professor for 31 years at the University of Wisconsin-Platteville.
 She was also the Dean of the College of Liberal Arts and Education and the Provost and Vice Chancellor for Academic Affairs.
 Mittie’s areas of expertise include public speaking, interpersonal communication, and health communication.
 She is passionate about education, music, theatre, literature, and animals.
 There are many characteristics that inspire her about MOKA, however, these can be summed up in MOKA’s intentional mission of seeing every client as an individual and helping that individual reach his or her potential.
 She is also inspired by and appreciates all of the employees at MOKA, especially those on the frontline, for their conscientious care and respect.
 Mittie earned her Bachelors, Masters, and Ph.D. in Speech Communication from the University of Southern Mississippi, the University of Illinois, and the University of Florida, respectively.

-Zachary serves as a Personal Counselor at Aquinas College.
+Zachary serves as an Outpatient Psychotherapist at Psychology Associates of Grand Rapids.
 His expertise is in working with older adolescents and young adults to address the specific struggles that occur during that transition into adulthood.
 He also has expertise in assisting those with trauma work through the past to decrease its negative influence on the present.
 More recently he has been focusing on assisting novice masters-level counselors to become licensed and to focus on utilizing their strengths for the betterment of their craft.

 Zachary is passionate about improving mental health awareness, decreasing mental health stigma, and advancing mental health services for marginalized and underserved populations in West Michigan.
 MOKA inspires Zachary through their genuine interest in investing in those MOKA serves and its community of employees and volunteers.
 Zachary received his BS in Psychology from Central Michigan University and his Masters of Arts in Counseling from Spring Arbor University.